Lens Studio v1.0.0+

-Renders the scene to an output texture.
+Renders the scene to a Render Target texture.
 A Camera will only render a SceneObject if the SceneObject’s render layer is enabled on the Camera.
 For more information, see the Camera and Layers guide.

 For orthographic cameras, returns the camera size as (width, height).

 Converts a world space position to a raw screen space position.
 The screen space position will be returned as a

 z representing a raw depth value not directly convertible to world units.
 This returned value will mostly be useful for passing into

 Converts a screen space position to a world space position, given an absolute depth.
 The screen space position should be provided as a

 vec2 in the range ([0-1], [0-1]), (0,0) being the top-left of the screen and (1,1) being the bottom-right.
 The returned world space position will be the point

 near plane at the point specified in screen space.

 Converts a raw screen space position to a world space position.

 vec3 returned from a previous